error_outline Only administrators and department administrators can perform this action

 Departments are a hierarchal layer which you can create within your school.
 Departments can be used to separate different studies or courses from each other.
-The use of departments can be useful for schools that want to separate roles within their school to avoid users having too many rights and authorizations.
+The use of departments can be useful for schools that want to separate roles within their school to avoid users having too many rights and authorisations.
 In this article, everything about departments & studies and underlying concepts such as management of departmental roles and departmental insights is explained.

 Departments & studies